 A MSKTC ambassador is NOT to provide medical advice on behalf of the MSKTC.
 Because MSKTC resources are free for education purposes, a MSKTC ambassador cannot sell MSKTC resources for monetary gain.

 How can you become an MSKTC ambassador?

 To become an ambassador, fill out an enrollment form at https://msktc.org/.
-After receiving your enrollment form, the MSKTC will reach out to you to set up a short, virtual interview.
+After receiving your enrollment form, the MSKTC will reach out to you to set up a short, virtual interview and training session.

 Who can be an MSKTC ambassador?

 MSKTC encourages people who are passionate about helping people with SCI, TBI, or burn injuries and their families to become ambassadors.
 Ambassadors will help others use MSKTC resources.
 The MSKTC will train ambassadors.
 After they complete the training, ambassadors will understand:

 • MSKTC and its free, research-based resources about SCI, TBI, and burn injuries.